 The use of a PWM output to control the volume of an audio signal is illustrated in Figure 4.7.
-In this example, the audio input signal is sent through a variable gain amplifier before being delivered to a speaker.
+In this example, the audio input signal is sent through a variable gain amplifier (an amplifier whose gain is not fixed, but can be controlled dynamically) before being delivered to a speaker.
 The control input of the variable gain amplifier is set by the microcontroller output pin.